byzer-org/byzer-doc/byzer-lang/en-us/appendix/faq/jdbc.md

-# Common issues about loading JDBC (eg MySQL, Oracle) data
+# Frequent issues when loading JDBC data, like MySQL, Oracle
-Byzer can use Load syntax to load data sources such as MySQL and Oracle that support the JDBC protocol.
-Common usage methods are as follows (examples are from [official documentation](/byzer-lang/en-us/datasource/jdbc.md)):
+Byzer supports the JDBC data source (such as MySQL and Oracle) with Load syntax.
+Common usage methods are as follows.
+For more information, see chapter [JDBC](/byzer-lang/en-us/datasource/jdbc.md).

 ```sql
 set user="root";